 Turtle Creek is a six-building project that features 98 apartment units being built for YK America.
 Two buildings are three stories, while the other four are two stories.
 The big job that remains for the entire project is the underground work.
 Kuretich said buildings 1-4 need millwork and will be completed soon.
 For buildings 5 and 6, they are finishing the drywall and stucco.
 “There’s something incredibly rewarding to me to see a project that is hitting on all cylinders,” said Jody Watkins, the CEO of WLC.
 “There’s a flow to the project that’s just right.
 When a project has a good flow, it’s very rewarding.”

 The fact Turtle Creek is doing underground work last, rather than first was a way to improvise as the project faced challenges in the beginning, as well as meeting the demanding deadlines.
-There are still some challenges, such making changes to make the property ADA compliant.
+There are still some challenges, such as making changes to make the property ADA compliant.
 Because the project will be completed in phases, leasing should begin this summer.

 “Despite all the challenges, we’re doing OK,” Kuretich said.
 “I tell Jody I appreciate the praise; I love it.
 But I have to hand it off to my team.
 They’re the ones who really bring it together.
 I’ve been really lucky with the jobs I’ve had with this company … I’ve been super fortunate that we’ve had good owners.
 I can’t complain.
 It makes my job easy.”

-So great work done by team Turtle Creek, consisting of Jonathan Kuretich, Project Manager, Carlos Lopez, Superintendent, Nicholas Famania, Superintendent, Yvette Lemos, Project Engineer and Missy Manning, Project Coordinator.
+So great work done by team Turtle Creek, consisting of Jonathan Kuretich, Project Manager, Carlos Lopez, Superintendent, Nicholas Famania, Superintendent, Yvette Lemos, Project Engineer, and Missy Manning, Project Coordinator.

 The Fifth-Annual Cheryl Anne Watkins Pantry Day at Loaves & Fishes was another big success as Watkins Landmark Construction was able to help 47 individuals on May 29th.

 The Cheryl Anne Watkins Memorial Pantry Day is held to remember the beloved mother of WLC CEO Jody Watkins.
 “One of her many missions was feeding the homeless in Phoenix.
 I thought I would carry it on here at Ocean Beach,” Watkins said.
 Prior to the day, Watkins said friends and subcontractors who work with WLC made donations to help the event get off to a strong start.
 “The construction community, the ones we work with, have been outstanding,” Watkins said.
 The food giveaway was for two hours, and the Watkins team passed out food and toiletries.
 The flow was steady throughout the two hours.
 “This turned out perfect.
-We were hoping for a lot of people to turnout and luckily, they did,” said Gerri Dunham, the coordinator for Loaves & Fishes.
+We were hoping for a lot of people to turn out and luckily, they did,” said Gerri Dunham, the coordinator for Loaves & Fishes.

-At Loaves & Fishes, clients register to get food, toiletries and clothing for 12 times throughout the year.
+At Loaves & Fishes, clients register to get food, toiletries, and clothing 12 times throughout the year.
 The Cheryl Anne Watkins Memorial Pantry Day is fully funded by WLC, and anything the clients take on that day does not count against their 12 allotments.
 “It’s just a beautiful day in memory of his mom,” Dunham said about Watkins.
 Dunham and Watkins had met six years ago as WLC was renovating the church where Loaves & Fishes was stationed at.
 Around the same time, Cheryl Anne Watkins passed away from cancer.
 Dunham helped Watkins during the difficult mourning.
 At the one-year anniversary, Watkins wanted to do something in memory of his mother and Loaves & Fishes was the perfect avenue.
 “Gerri came into my life at the perfect time.
 I’m pretty sure she was sent to me by my mom after my mom left this earth.
 We’ve been great friends ever since.
 She’s my surrogate mom,” Watkins said.
 “I just love Gerri to death and can’t thank her enough for letting me do this once a year.
 Whenever I do it, I don’t know why I don’t do it more.”

 May 29 marked the last day Dunham will help run the Cheryl Anne Watkins Day as the coordinator of Loaves & Fishes.
 On June 14, Dunham will retire from her position.
-Dunham is scheduled to have surgery soon, and decided that afterwards, she wants to visit and spend more times with family.
+Dunham is scheduled to have surgery soon and decided that afterward, she wants to visit and spend more time with family.
 But she said she still will help Loaves & Fishes, just in a different capacity by serving on the board and volunteering.
 “And always, I will work with Jody in honor of his mom every year,” Dunham said.
 For more on the day, click on the video links below.

 Watkins Landmark Loaves And Fishes Pantry Day

-Jody Watkins, Bill Bagby, Jennifer Gorman and Gerri Dunham on Cheryl Anne Watkins Day at Loaves & Fishes
+Jody Watkins, Bill Bagby, Jennifer Gorman, and Gerri Dunham on Cheryl Anne Watkins Day at Loaves & Fishes

 “It started with me walking up there, telling her she has two days to get out of there because I was going to tear it apart,” Bagby said.